devangmehta123/chalice/docs/source/topics/pyversion.rst

 selects the ``python3.6`` runtime for lambda.
 If we were using python 2.7.11, chalice would automatically select ``python2.7`` as the runtime.

-Since AWS Lambda does not support python 3.3.x, 3.4.x or 3.5.x, chalice would automatically select ``python3.6`` as the closest.
+Since AWS Lambda does not support python 3.3.x, 3.4.x or 3.5.x, Chalice would automatically select ``python3.6`` as the closest.

 Chalice will emit a warning if the minor version does not match a python